Monday, November 3, 2025–Friday, November 21, 2025

 What you need to know:

-The University will be offering eligible faculty and staff health care and/or dependent care FSA options for CY 2025 through Inspira.
+The University will be offering eligible faculty and staff health care and/or dependent care FSA options for calendar year 2026 through Inspira.
 Because a FSA is subject to the “use it or lose it” provision under IRS guidelines, FSA participants are urged to carefully consider their annual election(s) based on plan and cost-share guidelines.

 Health Care FSA – Faculty and staff who enroll in the POS plan, those who enroll in a HRA as well as those who do not utilize the University’s group medical insurance will continue to be able to set aside pre-tax dollars into a Health Care FSA (as a payroll deduction) for qualified expenses.
-The annual contribution limit for this account is $3,300 for CY 2025.
+The annual contribution limit for this account is $3,400 for calendar year 2026.

 Dependent Care FSA – Participants whose dependent care expenses meet IRS eligibility guidelines for a Dependent Care FSA will continue to be able to set aside pre-tax dollars into a Dependent Care FSA (as a payroll deduction) for qualified expenses.
-The contribution limit for this account remains at $5,000 for CY 2025.
+The contribution limit for this account is $7,500 for calendar year 2026.

 DOCUMENTS you may need: